Texas Fire Damage Attorneys

 2017 Napa Valley Wildfires

 In October 2017, California faced its deadliest week of wildfires in state history.
 Over 40 people were killed, and 8,400 families and business owners lost their properties to the blaze.
 This tragedy caused approximately $3 billion in damages, a staggering amount for such a small time-frame.
 As time settled and investigations began, PG&E quickly became the number one suspect in why these blazes initially erupted, and as to why they had gone on for so long.
 Evidence suggests that PG&E failed to keep their electrical equipment up to date and well maintained.

 If you are a Napa resident who suffered due to the California wildfires, Arnold & Itkin is here for you.

 Our Napa and Sonoma fire insurance attorneys are ready to hear about your claim and fight for the compensation you deserve from your insurers.
 At our firm, we have earned a reputation nationwide for our results and are proud to have helped clients from coast to coast with complex insurance cases.
 In fact, we have taken on cases originating in every state in America.
-Our reach is vast, just like our settlement and verdict counts.
 You want peace of mind.
 You want professionals.
 You want Arnold & Itkin.

 2010-2011 Texas Wildfire Season

 2010-2011 was the timeframe for a fire season that Texas will never forget.
 According to reports from the Texas Forest Service, there were more than 28,000 fires in Texas alone during that time.
 These wildfires burned hundreds of homes and left four million acres burned.
 The areas most heavily hit were Bastrop County, Cedar Park, Steiner Ranch, and other communities throughout Central Texas.
 Firemen came from many other states in order to help combat these fires, for a long time to no avail.
 Texas has never before seen a wildfire season this catastrophic.